Averaging plus Learning Models and Their Asymptotics: Learning with random noise

-\begin{remark} We need to point out that integrability is key for the conclusion of the last part of Theorem~\ref{thm:blwn}.
-If we drop the integrability condition, then the passage from \eqref{e:llc12} to \eqref{e:llc13} is not possible.
-In fact, if we take $(\gamma_t)_{t\ge1}$ to be all iid Cauchy($1$) and $X_0=0$, then $X_t$ will also follow a Cauchy($1$) random variable for any choice of $0\le\epsilon_{t}\le 1$ with $\epsilon_1>0$.
-Certainly in this case we do not need any other assumptions on $\epsilon$ or $\rho_t$ to get convergence.
+As the proof is quite lengthy and requires two technical lemmas, we defer it to the appendix.
+Observe here the fact that in the last part of the Theorem we incorporated the constant $\ms$ into $\gamma_t$.
+The convergence is in distribution sense and thus it does not lead to convergence as in the previous cases.
+Even if we assume that $\gamma_t$ is of the form $\bar{\sigma}+\gamma_t$, the convergence will not be to $\ms$ alone.
+Thus this is a different convergence scenario and in spirit is not of the same form as the other cases. \begin{remark} We need to point out that integrability is key for the conclusion of the last part of Theorem~\ref{thm:blwn}.
+This shows the intricate relationship \eqref{e:ll1b} and \eqref{e:ll11}.
+If we drop the integrability and for instance take $(\gamma_t)_{t\ge1}$ to be all iid Cauchy($1$) and $X_0=0$, then $X_t$ will also follow a Cauchy($1$) random variable for any choice of $0\le\epsilon_{t}\le 1$ with $\epsilon_1>0$.
+Certainly, in this situation we do not need any other assumptions on $\epsilon$ or $\rho_t$ or condition \eqref{e:ll1b} to get convergence of $X_t$.
 We leave as an open problem the optimal conditions under which the model \eqref{e:llc14} converges as $t\to\infty$. \end{remark}

+Condition \eqref{e:ll1b} elucidates a key behavioural aspect.
+Agents are comfortable and so stabilize their trust matrix $A$ and learning ability $\mathcal{E}$.
+Like members of a small village or an island, everyone knows over time how much trust to place on themselves and the other members.